JeremyBYU/UnrealLanding_UnrealProject/Content/Python/levelgenerator/README.md

   "asset_base_path": "/Game/RoofAssets/meshes", // Base path for finding your assets
   "assets": [
     {
-      "uid": "TrashBag1", // some unique name to refer this this asset, like a label "asset_path": "TrashBag_1_mdl", // this string is joined with asset_base_path to fully specify asset path
+      "uid": "small-rooftop-entrance", // some unique name to refer this this asset, like a label "asset_details": "BP_Custom_Rooftop_Entrance_Enhanced", // this string is joined with asset_base_path to fully specify asset path
       // This specifies how many assets should be generated "quantity": {
         "mean": 10,